cfrankb/esp-idf-cs3/README.md

 # About

-This project is a game port to ESP-32 microcontroller an MS-DOS Game,
+This project is a game port to ESP-32 microcontroller of an MS-DOS Game,

 Current status is alpha.
 90% of the core mechanic has been implemented.